-Saying ‘no’ to things that don’t align with your goals may feel uncomfortable at first.
-However, it will get easier the more you do it.
-Especially as you begin to notice the benefits of owning your time again.
+Say no to things that don’t align with your goals.
+It may feel uncomfortable at first.
+However, it will get easier with practice.
+Especially as you begin to notice the benefits of controlling your time once again.

-Recognize that saying ‘no’ is not a sign of weakness but rather one of strength.
+And if it helps, also recognize that saying no is not a sign of weakness but rather one of strength.

 It tells the other person that you are strong and know exactly what you are looking to do, and more importantly what you are not.

-That is a great expression that may work in a lot of circumstances, but when it comes to managing your time it’s not all that helpful.
+That is a fine expression that may work in some circumstances, but when it comes to managing your time it’s not all that helpful.

-If you’re looking for time management strategies for work, this is a great one.
-While you may want to handle everything on your own, trusting others with responsibility is a great way to free up your time to work on more important things.
+Now, if you’re looking for time management strategies for work, this is a great one.
+Because while you may want to handle everything on your own, trusting others with responsibility is a great way to free up your time to work on more important things.

 So when going through your to-do list, check to see if there’s anything that could be delegated out to someone else.